KeoChi/ring_buffer/README.md

 ## cg_ring_buffer

 This package is a implement of RingBufferMap, which is always centralized around the camera(robot), and contains occupancy, signed distance and pointcloud normal information.

-It take pointcloud as input and update the RingBufferMap.
+Usage:

+Run executable *realtime_example*, open *ring_buffer.rviz* and feed synchronized pointcloud and odometry as input.
+Please make sure that topics of *PointCloud* and *Odometry* are correctly set.